dreamfactorysoftware/df-docs/docs/Installing DreamFactory/docker-installation.md

     ![docker splash screen](/img/docker-install/docker-compose-splash-page.png)

-    Continue waiting for the application to complete seeding the database and do not click back or refresh at this time.
+    Continue waiting for the application to load and do not click back or refresh at this time.
+Occasionally the page loads before the DB migrations are completed.
+If that happens you'll see a light red screen with an error message.
+In that case it is safe to allow the jobs to finish and refresh the page.
 After a few minutes you will see the Create a System Administrator page:

     ![docker create admin page](/img/docker-install/initial-login-create-admin-page.png)